AlCalzone/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* Implemented `Thermostat Fan Mode CC` and `Thermostat Fan State CC`
+* Fixed several sources of crashes
+* Fixed incorrect detection of secure nodes
+* Certain `.hex` firmware files are now parsed correctly
+* Added support for `.bin` firmware files
+* Avoid an infinite interview loop when devices don't advertise the end of the parameter list correctly
+* Sleeping nodes are now immediately marked as ready when restarting from cache
+* Unsolicited reports are no longer mapped from the root endpoint to endpoint 1 if that endpoint does not support the CC
+* Tons of new and improved device configuration files

 ### 1.8.10 (2021-02-03)
 * The startup should now be faster, especially if there are many sleeping devices
 * Fixed an issue where devices were incorrectly displayed as secure